-The post-doctoral fellowship typically includes: 50-60% specialized clinical training (assessment, treatment modes, consultation) in developmental disabilities with an emphasis on autism spectrum disorders, 30%-40% research (either independent with mentorship or collaborative), and 10% didactics (seminars, workshops, observations in various settings).
+The Psychology Post-Doctoral Fellowship typically includes: 60% specialized clinical training (assessment, treatment modes, consultation) in developmental disabilities with an emphasis on autism spectrum disorders, 25% research, and 15% didactics (seminars, workshops, observations in various settings).
 There will be an attempt, within these general parameters, to match the training program to your specific learning goals.
-There are seven licensed psychologists who supervise and mentor JFK post-doctoral fellows as primary faculty.
+There are three licensed psychologists who supervise and mentor JFK post-doctoral fellows as primary faculty.

-All post-doctoral fellows are provided with office space and supplies, computers, and computer support (technical support, network access, internet access, software).
-Fellows are also provided with office supplies, training supplies, and secretarial support.
+Fellows are provided office space, computer, and computer support (technical support, network access, internet access, software).
 Fellows have access to a wide variety of quality training experiences available on the UCD Medical School campus in addition to their core training.
 Current statutes in Colorado require psychology "candidates for licensure" to have one year of supervised post-doctoral experience (which includes 1,500 hours of experience practicing psychology under supervision) before taking the Colorado examination for licensure.
 Fellows are expected to meet these requirements during the post-doctoral fellowship year.

 The following faculty are involved in the JFK Developmental Disabilities Post-Doctoral Fellowship:

-The stipend for the 2015-16 training year is expected to follow the NRSA stipend schedule and health benefits.
-Applicants for our postdoctoral fellowship program much have completed or be close to completing a doctorate from an APA-accredited Clinical, Counseling, School or Professional Psychology program and a one-year APA-accredited internship.
+The stipend for the 2016-17 training year is expected to follow the NRSA stipend schedule and health benefits.
+Applicants much have completed or be close to completing a doctorate from an APA-accredited (PhD or PsyD) Clinical, Counseling, School or Professional Psychology program and a one-year APA-accredited internship.
 Applicants must be able to show proof of doctoral degree within 2 months of starting the fellowship.